Madison committee recommends police body cameras — with extensive caveats

 The majority of the six-member Body-Worn Camera Feasibility Review Committee voted to recommend that the City Council implement the use of cameras via a pilot program first so that police can collect data and study the effects of cameras in one policing district before rolling them out departmentwide.
 Currently, only members of the SWAT team use them.

-But Tom Brown, committee co-chair, said body cameras are not the "panacea" but a viable tool that can be used to deal with some of bigger issues surrounding policing, like increasing transparency and building trust.
+But Tom Brown, committee co-chair, said body cameras are not the “panacea” but a viable tool that can be used to deal with larger issues surrounding policing, such as increasing transparency and building trust.

-Among them are that the city and MPD "have made substantial and sustained progress toward adopting the other reforms recommended by the previous Madison Police Department Policy and Procedure Review Ad Hoc Committee," of which there are 177.
+Among them are that the city and Police Department “have made substantial and sustained progress toward adopting the other reforms recommended by the previous Madison Police Department Policy and Procedure Review Ad Hoc Committee,” of which there are 177.

 Others seek to mitigate or limit the use of cameras if they are associated with an uptick in the number of people being charged with crimes.